Engineering Entrepreneurship Course by Professor Steve Treiber, Ph.D., P.Eng.

 APS1088, “Business Planning and Execution”, fall term.
 A course on how to start and run a successful Canadian business.
 If your ambition is to be your own boss this is the course for you.
 The course was developed and is taught by successful Canadian entrepreneurs who imagined, built and sold their own successful businesses.
 The course materials, lectures, and assignments are based on our personal experiences and published best practices.
 The course and materials provides students with a toolkit/recipe for starting and running a successful business, and through the course project an exercise in how to do it.

-APS1035, “Technology Sales for Entrepreneurs”, fall term.
+APS1035, “Technology Sales for Entrepreneurs”, winter term.
 At some point in the careers of most engineers and scientists, they find themselves with the need to convince their boss, their company, their co-workers, or a client to try some new idea.
 That new idea, product or service might be so novel that there are no easy comparisons to be made to something existing and proven.

 Students will learn the keys to selling a “customer” on an idea, product or service that they passionately believe in.
 The course learning objectives are delivered via lectures, exercises, role playing, group presentations and homework assignments.
 The students will learn how to organize and communicate their thoughts and facts in a way that will increase their probability of succeeding in convincing the decision makers that they should take a chance on a new idea or innovation